-- Add the rice, salt, coconut oil and water to the rice cooker or stove pot.
+- Add the rice, salt, coconut oil and water or coconut milk to the rice cooker or stove pot.

 - Tie the pandan leaves into a knot and place them in the rice or mix the pandan essence in the rice water.

-- Cook the rice in the rice cooker or bring the water to a boil and simmer gently in the stove pot for 15 minutes, or until all the water has evaporated.
+- Cook the rice in the rice cooker or bring the water to a boil and simmer gently in the stove pot with the lid on for 15 minutes, or until all the water has fully absorbed into the rice.

 - Once cooked, fluff the rice with a fork.

 - Transfer the warm rice to a plastic-lined square 23cm tray.

 - Press the rice firmly down into the tray using a spatula, pushing the rice towards the corners and sides of the tray.

 - Cover the rice-filled tray with plastic and using a skewer or satay stick, make several holes for the steam to escape.

 - Allow to cool in the fridge for at least one hour before cutting the rice cakes into 1 ½ cm squares using a warm knife by dipping the knife in warm water and wiping it dry with a clean tea towel.